Compañía Marítima Building: Property ownership

 The land on which the building stands is the subject of an ownership dispute between the Cebu Port Authority (CPA) and the Cebu City government.
 The port area near the Compañía Marítima was reclaimed to construct the viaduct that connected to the tunnel from SRP to McArthur Boulevard, and the resulting reclaimed lot was given by the Department of Public Works and Highways to the CPA through a memorandum of agreement.
 CPA's legal officer Yusop Uckung claimed that a land title as proof of ownership was not necessary as the government owned "foreshore areas."

 On July 4, 2013, during the term of Michael Rama, the city government issued a tax declaration as evidence of its possession of the property.
 A case to stop the city government from ownership was filed by CPA representing the national government through the Office of the Solicitor General on July 7, 2015, and Regional Trial Court Judge Soliver Peras denied the plea on November 16, 2015, stating that the area no longer served as a shipping dock.
 In January, 2016, CPA asked the Court of Appeals to overturn the local court's ruling.

+On May 28, 2024, Cebu Port Authority's General Manager Francisco Comendador III and the Cebu City government signed a compromise agreement on the waterfront development projects - Compañía, Carbon Market Redevelopment Project’s Pusó Village, and the mechanical parking area.
+Acting Mayor Raymond Alvin Garcia in a press conference said the document will be submitted to the court trying the case for Resolution.